Civil and Environmental Engineering

 Additional Prerequisites Courses: fluid mechanics.

-Environmental & Water Engineering Core Courses: Students are required to successfully complete one course as specified in each of the following areas plus CEEN596 Environmental Seminar:
+Environmental & Water Engineering Core Courses: Students are required to successfully complete one course as specified in each of the following areas plus CEEN596 Environmental Seminar (two semesters required):

 Chemistry